Welcome to Rich Travel Niche

 I specialize in travel writing (focus on Route 66) but as a versatile generalist, like to write about people (profiles), veterans and military (a retiree himself), festivals, manmade and natural wonders, religion, and history (military, social, American Indian, etc.) throughout the Southern Plains (OK, TX, KS, MO, AR).

-Please see reels, photos and event posts on my Rich Travel Niche Facebook and Instagram pages and on LinkedIn (linkedin.com/in/richard-stephens-jr)
+Please see reels, photos and event posts on my Rich Travel Niche Facebook Facebook URL: https://www.facebook.com/profile.php?id=61566533571698 and Instagram page, richardstephens24, and LinkedIn (linkedin.com/in/richard-stephens-jr)

 People